-The beautiful ceramic tiles embellish the facades of many buildings and as we explored Porto we noticed the eye-catching azulejo tiles decorating everything from benches, street signs and fountains.
-There were even azulejos adorning huge arty boulders.
+As we explored Porto we noticed the eye-catching azulejo tiles decorating everything from benches, street signs and fountains to the walls of train stations, churches and cathedrals.
+There are even azulejos adorning huge boulders and public art in Porto.

-Some of the tiles portray historic rustic scenes and other azulejos are decorated with intricate geometric designs or flowers.
-Many are coloured blue and white but there’re others in the traditional Mediterranean colours of green and yellow.
-Here’s what we discovered…
+Some of the Portugese tiles portray historic rustic scenes while newer azulejos are decorated with intricate geometric designs or flowers.
+Most are blue and white tiles but there are others in the traditional Mediterranean colours of green and yellow.

 A short history of Portugese Azulejo tiles

 King Manuel I of Portugal brought Azulejo tiles from Seville in 1503 to decorate his palace at Sintra near Lisbon.
 As well as being highly decorative, the tiles are hugely practical and were used to keep the interiors of the palace cool in the heat of summer.